Complete extension: the non-signaling analog of quantum purification

-The access to all possible PME can be done by feeding the output of a dice(coin) to the input of the extending party of CE.
-Different choices of the dices with different probabilities of outcome, actually led to different PMEs.
-It is pictorially shown in Fig. \ref{fig:schematic_pure_members_ensemble}.
+From the above corollary it is clear that an arbitrary PME can be accessed from the NSEA by using a randomness generator $\{p(k)\}$, i.e., by using a dice(coin). {To access all possible PME, one needs an access to arbitrary} randomness.
+This can be done by setting the output $(k)$ of a dice with a distribution, $p(k|z')$, where $z'$ is the tuning parameter, as the input of the extending party of {NSEA}.
+Here $|\{k\}| = |\cal Z|$, and $|\{z'\}|$ will be equal to the possible number of PME one wants to generate.
+The dice can be thought of as a local behaviour with $z'$ being the input and $k$ as the output.
+Different choices of the $z'$ can be considered as dices with different probabilities of outcome, actually led to different PMEs.
+Accessing all possible PME has been pictorially depicted in Fig. \ref{fig:schematic_pure_members_ensemble}.

+An explicit example of constructing an arbitrary pure members ensembles has been given in Sec \ref{sec:any-PME}.
+Where we have chosen an arbitrary behaviour containing single binary input and single binary output.